Tyngstast/borsdata-valuation-alarmer/README.md

     * WorkManager

 ## TODO

-#### Possible hack idea to solve background execution without an actual backend service
-Set up serverless functions for registering user ids and ping their devices.
-  * Register/unregister function
-  * NoSQL DB with only device ids
-  * Sheduled function that "pings" devices.
-Execution and all data will still be limited to user's device.

 **Android**
-  * Trouble with scheduled work not running after a night of sleep.
-It is likely the app is "completely killed" after such a time of inactivty.
-    * Look into combining AlarmManager with WorkManager to wake and "start cycle" each day.
   * Show some info graphic and indication when kpi is calculated on the fly (manually)
   * Click notification to open app.
   * Alarm snooze / disable.